- What is a Commercial Bridging Loan?

 Lenders generally offer up to 75% of your property’s value as a loan.
 In some cases, if the loan is a first charge, you could qualify for an even higher amount.

-To get a better grasp of your potential loan repayments, you can utilise the calculator provided below.
+To get a better grasp of your potential loan repayments, you can utilise our bridging loan calculator here.

 What are the Interest Rates to Expect?